KoreanSL/Team-Addon/README.md

 ```
  - Teammates can't hit each other

- - The team name is displayed next to your nickname
+ - Team name is displayed next to your nickname